jamietre/iqtest/README.md

 		})

-### Chaining
+###### Chaining

-The parameter `a` is an `Assert` object and is where you will call your assertions.
+The parameter `a` is the `Test` object, and is where you will call your assertions.
+It's synonymous with `this` but just lets you easily create a short alias for writing assertions.

 This is passed to each test to permit concurrency.
 If we just created global methods for the assertions, they could not be tied to a particular test, and we could only run one at a time.

 You can write chained code to minimize the number of types you will type `a` as shown above.
 Every assert returns the assert object.

-The `Assert` object also implements the promise API, `then`.
+The `Test` object also implements the promise API, `then`.
 You can use this to explicitly bind code other than asserts to an event.

 Every assert is automatically chained to the one before it, whether or not you use the chaining method.
-It's functionally identical to chain or not chain when calling a method on a single `Assert` object.
+It's functionally identical to chain or not chain when calling a method on a single `Test` object.
 However, things can still run out of order because of asynchronicity....

-### Caveats
+###### Caveats

 There is definitely some trickery needed to make all this possible.
 This can have unintended consequences if you don't understand how it works.
 While the goal is to hide the innard of the async processing as much as possible, there are some things that may trip you up.
 For example: